 Since 1994, I have been in private practice where I specialize in a form of psychotherapy that recognizes the unity of character and somatic (especially brain) processes, and the primacy of the therapeutic relationship.
 In this modality, special emphasis is placed on the working through of primitive defenses, the encouragement of activation, and the tolerance for affect, both positive and negative.
 In 1995, I remodeled a large space in Eureka, CA, to provide a state-of-the-art environment for healing and somatic psychotherapy.

 My teaching experience includes courses at Antioch University West and College of the Redwoods, and guest lecturer at the University of Laverne and Humboldt State University.
 I have been assistant

 trainer in Core Energetics in the U.S., Mexico, and England.
-My interest in music led to a presentation on resonance in psychotherapy delivered at a conference in Switzerland.
+My interest in music, sound, and healing led to a presentation on resonance in psychotherapy delivered at a Core Energetics conference in Switzerland.
 In addition to my practice, I provide consultation and coaching to mental health professionals.

 I feel blessed to be part of a deeply fulfilling profession.
-This is reflected in my feelings as a dedicated family man with three children, ages seven, twelve, and fourteen.
-We live on a micro-homestead near the ocean between Eureka and Arcata, California, complete with several chickens and ducks, two cats and a rabbit.
+This is reflected in my feelings as a dedicated family man with three children, ages nine, fourteen, and sixteen.
+We live on a micro-homestead near the ocean between Eureka and Arcata, California, complete with several chickens and ducks, one cat and a rabbit.
 As a counterbalance to all these responsibilities, I derive immense satisfaction from playing the piano, jogging in the coastal forest and dunes, and constant curiosity for all that is around me.

 I thank you for your time in reading this.